 No. Again, with some individuals, any slight discomfort can be translated as painful.
 For them, I recommend other types of indirect bodywork like cranial sacral.
 Nor is every massage therapist comfortable in approaching bodywork this way.
 Different strokes for different folks. ;) It truly is different for everyone.
 That's what I love about bodywork.
 Every day is an adventure, and I'm always learning.

 So in some instances, the 'No pain, No gain' concept may come into play during a bodywork session, whether it's massage or Rolfing.
 Sometimes it's a matter of 'exposing' the stored pain versus 'imposing' pain on the client.
-To successfully work with the client you need their consent, increased client awareness, and participation.
-And confidence in your ability to help the client, goes a long way in helping and successfully treating clients with pain.
+To be successful, client consent, awareness, and participation are needed.

-There are several options to schedule your appointment at Bull City Soles: you can schedule online (most convenient method), email email@example.com or call 919-477-9887 Monday through Friday 9am-2pm when we have front desk staff available.
-If you miss us, please leave a message and we'll get back with you as soon as possible!
+There are several options to schedule your appointment at Bull City Soles: you can schedule online (most convenient method), email email@example.com or call 919-477-9887 Monday through Friday 9 am-2 pm when we have front desk staff available.
 Thanks for reading our wellness blog!